tomwillfixit/blog/_posts/2017-09-04-efs-anywhere.md

 ---
 layout: post
 comments: true
-title: Docker Rexray/efs plugin outside of EC2
+title: Using rexray/efs plugin outside of EC2
 ---

 > “What's EFS?"
 "It's a limitless hard drive in the sky"